The Great Wall (2016 film): Plot

 It is revealed that the previous attacks had been a distraction so that the Tao Tei could dig a tunnel at the base of the Wall.
 While Lin investigates, Tovar and Ballard steal black powder and escape, knocking Garin unconscious for trying to stop them.
 Garin is arrested and jailed for his apparent betrayal.

-Some distance away, Tovar is abandoned by Ballard, who is killed when he is captured by bandits who accidentally ignite the powder.
+Some distance away, Tovar is abandoned by Ballard who is captured by bandits who later accidentally ignite the powder causing an explosion.
 At the capital, the envoy presents the captive Tao Tei to the Emperor.
 The creature awakens and reveals its position to its queen, who signals the Tao Tei to attack.

 Lin orders the use of hot-air balloons to rush to warn the capital and sets Garin free before embarking.
 Wang tells him to warn the outside world, but he boards the last balloon with Peng and Wang.
 They arrive just in time to save Lin from being devoured.
 Wang proposes a plan to kill the queen by tying explosives to the captured Tao Tei and giving it meat to be delivered to the queen.
 En route, a horde of Tao Tei attack the band, and Peng sacrifices himself to save the others.

 After releasing the captive Tao Tei, Lin and Garin climb a tower so that he can detonate the explosives with an explosive arrow.
 Two of Garin's arrows are deflected by the Tao Tei queen's bodyguards, and Wang sacrifices himself to buy time for Lin and Garin to reach the upper floors.
 In a last gasp, Garin throws the magnet into the horde, creating a gap in the shields for Lin's spear carrying their last explosive to get through.
 The queen is killed, and the rest of the horde dies.

-Garin is allowed to return home and elects to take Tovar with him instead of a reward of black powder, much to Tovar's annoyance.
+Garin is allowed to return home and elects to take the apprehended Tovar with him instead of a reward of black powder, much to Tovar's annoyance.